 So that person with HSV-1 that may never display symptoms their whole life can still give it to you, and you might start getting cold sores on your lip.
 If you start getting cold sores, it’s going to change your identity because of the stigma.
 So that person who didn’t get tested to avoid being wrongly stigmatized, can still greatly alter other people’s lives.

 Both of these positions make great points and I haven’t developed my own stance yet.
 I think it would be great to help educate people on herpes to remove the stigma.
 The constant media barrage of herpes insults and jokes is just perpetuating the stigma.
 But I guess people will do anything to get a laugh and make a dollar.
+And for clarity’s sake, experts across the board recommend for you to get a herpes test kit done if you are displaying any symptoms.

 “What happens in Vegas stays in Vegas…except for herpes.
 That sh*t’ll come back with you.” – The Hangover